rpanderson/analysislib-mloop/README.md

 ### Provenance

 The original design and implementation occurred during the summer of 2017/2018 by Josh Morris, Ethan Payne, Lincoln Turner, and I, with assistance from Chris Billington and Phil Starkey.
 In this incarnation, the M-LOOP interface and experiment interface were run as standalone processes in a shell, with communication between these two actors and the analysis interface being done over a ZMQ socket.
+Experiment scripts were compiled against an otherwise empty 'template' shot file of globals, which was modified in place at each M-LOOP iteration.
 This required careful execution of the scripts in the right order, and for the M-LOOP interface to be restarted after each optimistion, and was a bit clunky/flaky.

-In 2019 we improved this original implementation using a single lyse analysis routine (the skeleton of which was written by Phil Starkey), and remote control of the runmanager GUI.
+In 2019 we improved this original implementation using a single lyse analysis routine (the skeleton of which was written by Phil Starkey), and [remote control of the runmanager GUI](https://bitbucket.org/labscript_suite/runmanager/issues/68/ui-scripting).
 This required the following enhancements and bugfixes to the labscript suite, which Chris Billington (mostly) and I undertook:

 * [lyse PR #61](https://bitbucket.org/labscript_suite/lyse/pull-requests/61): Fix for [#48](https://bitbucket.org/labscript_suite/lyse/issues/48): Make analysis_subprocess.py multiprocessing-friendly
 * [lyse PR #62](https://bitbucket.org/labscript_suite/lyse/pull-requests/62): Terminate subprocesses at shutdown
+* [runmanager PR #37](https://bitbucket.org/labscript_suite/runmanager/pull-requests/37): Basic remote control of runmanager
 * [labscript_utils PR #78](https://bitbucket.org/labscript_suite/labscript_utils/pull-requests/78): Import pywin32 at module-level rather than lazily
-* [runmanager PR #37](https://bitbucket.org/labscript_suite/runmanager/pull-requests/37): Basic remote control of runmanager
+* [labscript PR #81](https://bitbucket.org/labscript_suite/labscript_utils/pull-requests/81): Include all package dirs in Modulewatcher whitelist

+M-LOOP is written and maintained by Michael Hush, along with other [M-LOOP contributors](https://m-loop.readthedocs.io/en/latest/contributing.html#contributors).

 ### Future improvements

 * Sequence attributes that record the optimisation details.
-Experiment shot compilation, following runmanager [UI scripting](https://bitbucket.org/labscript_suite/runmanager/issues/68/ui-scripting).

 ### Contributing